 The great outdoors is filled with wildlife, including bugs.
 There are all kinds of insects that prefer to mind their own business, but the ones that bite, like mosquitos, ticks, and no-see-ums can be a nuisance, not to mention disease spreading.
 Biting insects can downright ruin a good campout, but you shouldn’t stay home because of bugs.
 From natural insect repellant to DEET-based products, bug-resistant clothing, and screen rooms, there are many ways to keep the bugs away.

 A few things to keep in mind when going camping is that bugs are attracted to smelly things like scented lotions and food.
-Avoiding any hygiene products that have a perfume will help keep the bugs away.
-Also, keep a clean kitchen; wipe down the campground table upon arrival and after each meal, wash your dishes immediately after cooking, and store trash and food appropriately.
+Avoiding any hygiene products that have perfume will help keep the bugs away.
+Also, keep a clean kitchen, wipe down the campground table upon arrival, and after each meal, wash your dishes immediately after cooking, and store trash and food appropriately.

 Bugs also love damp or moist areas.
 If you can, avoid camping near wet grassy lawns, meadow areas, or stagnant water.
-But if all else fails and the bugs are still biting, there are a number of products that help keep the bugs away.
+But if all else fails and the bugs are still biting, several products help keep the bugs away.
 Note: these products all emit a scent and/or smoke and should only be used outdoors.

 Here we have listed the best products: